virtual-kubelet/systemk/README.md

 `draak` is my machine's name.
 You can now try to schedule a pod: `k3s/kubelet apply -f k3s/uptimed.yaml`.

-Logging works, but due to TLS, is a bit fiddly, you need to start `vks` with --certfile and --keyfile to make the HTTPS endpoint happy (enough).
+Logging works, but due to TLS, is a bit fiddly, you need to start `systemk` with --certfile and --keyfile to make the HTTPS endpoint happy (enough).
 Once that's done you can get the logs with:

 ~~~